tessamcdonnel/STAT-217-R-Course/chapter7.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:de76ba4b81
 ## Paired t-test

-Suppose we want test whether there is a mean difference between 2 *dependent* sets of observations.
+How would we test whether there is a mean difference between 2 *dependent* sets of observations?

-This is a paired t-test where each subject or unit is measured twice, resulting in 2 dependent measurements.
+This is a paired t-test where each subject or unit is measured **twice**, resulting in 2 dependent measurements.

-To perform a paired t-test, we'll be using a dataset called `anorexia` which contains weight change data on yound female anorexic patients.
+To perform a paired t-test, we'll be using a data set called `anorexia` which contains weight change data on young female anorexic patients.

 - there are 3 variables in this data set: `Treat`, `Prewt`, and `Postwt`.
 - there are 72 subjects
 - `anorexia` is already in your workspace

-The pre-weight and post-weight of patients are not independent (because it is measuring the same person) so we have to conduct a **paired** t-test.

 We want to test whether the patients weights improved between their previous weight `Prewt` and post weight `Postwt`, regardless of their treatment group.

+The pre-weight and post-weight of patients are **not** independent (because it is measuring the same person) so we have to conduct a paired t-test.

 First we need to create a new variable `diffwt` that measures `Postwt - Prewt`.

 *Note: Postwt and Prewt are measured in pounds*
 *** =instructions
-- Copy and paste this code to create `diffwt`: `anorexia$diffwt <- anorexia$Postwt - anorexia$Prewt`.
+- Copy and paste the code below to create the new variable:

+    anorexia$diffwt <- anorexia$Postwt - anorexia$Prewt

 *** =hint
+All you have to do in this exercise is copy and paste the **code** from the instructions box.
 *** =pre_exercise_code
 ```{r}
 library(MASS)